saoron/generator-node-express-firebase/readme.md

 ## Testing

-Running `grunt test` will run the client and server unit tests with karma and mocha.
+Running `grunt test` will run the server unit tests with karma and mocha.

-Use `grunt test:server` to only run server tests.

 ## Environment Variables